-Particulars - ear ended March 31, 2017 The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of accounting year; 8 10 The amount of interest paid by the buyer under the Act along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year; Nil Nil The amount of interest due and payable for the year (where the principal has been paid but interest under the Act not paid); Nil Nil The amount of interest accrued and remaining unpaid at the end of accounting year; and Nil Nil The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under section 23.
+Particulars For the ye ear ended ratuculars March 31, 2018 March 31, 2017 The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of accounting year; 8 10 The amount of interest paid by the buyer under the Act along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year; Nil Nil The amount of interest due and payable for the year (where the principal has been paid but interest under the Act not paid); Nil Nil The amount of interest accrued and remaining unpaid at the end of accounting year; and Nil Nil The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under section 23.
 Nil Nil

 38. The financial statements are presented in ₹ million.
 Those items which are required to be disclosed and which were not presented in the financial statements due to rounding off to the nearest ₹ million are as follows:

-Balance sheet items

-Amount in ₹
+Balance sheet items Amount in ₹

-Datance sheet items

-Particulars As at
+Davisulars As at As at

-March 31, 2017
+Particulars March 31, 2017

 Share application money pending allotment (refer note 10) - 3,500

 Cash on hand (refer note 7.3) 76,943 382,576

 12,640 (previous year: 12,640) equity shares in Worldcast Technologies Private Limited (refer note 5.1) 126,400 126,400

-Related party disclosures (refer note 31) Amount in ₹
+Related party disclosures (refer note 31)

-Particulars - ear ended

-March 31, 2017

-Software services received from NuvePro Technologies Private Limited 355,537 -

-Professional services received from Amitav Bagchi
+Particulars For the ye ear ended raticulais March 31, 2018 March 31, 2017 Software services received from NuvePro Technologies Private Limited 355,537 - Professional services received from Amitav Bagchi 185,000 -

-Payable to NuvePro Technologies Private Limited as at March 31, 2018 is ₹ 56,413 (As at March 31, 2017: ₹ Nil).
+^{} Payable to NuvePro Technologies Private Limited as at March 31, 2018 is ₹ 56,413 (As at March 31, 2017: ₹ Nil).